 The true significance of the Tariff of 1816 is because it was the first tariff passed in United States history designed with protectionist intent.
 Protecting American manufacturers to help them grow formed the core of the temporary tariff measure supported widely across the nation.

-The Tariff of 1816 was passed at a similar time as the passage of other wide-sweeping federal measures such as the establishment of the Second Bank of the United States in 1816.
+Congress passed the Tariff of 1816 at a similar time as the passage of other wide-sweeping federal measures such as the establishment of the Second Bank of the United States in 1816.
 The tariff and bank formed two critical components of Henry Clay’s American System designed to spur economic self-sufficiency.

 The nationalistic sentiment that helped the passage of the of the Tariff of 1816 quickly waned as rising sectionalism dominated politics.
 Southern leaders soon realized that the tariff did not benefit them in the slightest and in some ways actually hurt the southern economy.2

-After the expiration of the tariff a new tariff was proposed in 1820 but was narrowly defeated as the south withdrew support.
+After the expiration of the tariff Congress proposed a new tariff in 1820 but the south withdrew support and narrowly defeated the bill.
 The contentious and important Missouri Compromise also soured relations between north and south as slavery joined the tariff as divisive measures along sectional lines.